discretize/discretize-guides/guides/fractal-basics/index.md

 <Message>
 **Using Crowd Control effectively is the key to success in almost all fractals!
 A fast break will decrease kill times by a large margin even if your party underperforms in every other aspect!**
-Read more about breaking CC bars here: [CC-distribution examples](/guides/cc-distribution)!
+Read more about breaking Defiance bars here: [CC-distribution examples](/guides/cc-distribution)!
 </Message>

 ---